kyle-github/littlesmalltalk/archive/www.littlesmalltalk.org-Docs/imageformat.md

+[KRH - I think this might be _my_ description of one of my first changes to LST 4 years ago.
+I did modify the image format so that objects were as described here.
+However it has evolved since then.
+Assume that this only applies to the LST 4.5 in this archive folder. ]

 The image format is described here.
 This is different from the image format of the original LST 4 for several reasons.
 The primary reason was that the old image format, while simple